 Now that you know the root of your Why, you can easily judge which goals and dreams need your attention most.

 If a goal isn’t aligned with your GBW, or it doesn’t support you (this is where revenue comes into play for those of us with heart-based businesses) in doing other things that align with it?
 That goal either needs to be tweaked or tossed, kitten.

 It’s wasting your Why, and that’s not cool.

 Alright!
 That’s your homework.
 Go do it – really do it – and then come back here and join the conversation.

 Why did you start your business?
 What are some of your smaller whys?
 What is your Great Big Why?
 Your Dreams?
 Your Goals for 2015?
 Tell us in the Comments Section below.
 I love hearing from you!

 Share this post if you think it’ll help anyone you know, pick a Click to Tweet that sings to you and tweet it, pin it to your business board and tell all your friends!

 And come back next week for another post in this series on Goal Setting, Dream Making and Overall Planning for 2015.

-There are some amazing things a-bubbling away here, and I don’t want you to miss the Great Big Freebies I will be sending out to all of my people really soon.
+There are some amazing things a-bubbling away here, and I don’t want you to miss the Great Big Freebies I love to send out to the folks who have joined my community.